QuickPay/quickpay-dotnet-client/README.md

 ### The base class

-This provides a base class for calling the QuickPay API.
+This client provides a base class for calling the QuickPay API.
 The base class will set the correct headers and credentials for you to call the service.
 The base class will also validate the response.
 Furthermore a basic implementation of paging and sorting exists.